vesoft-inc/nebula-docs/docs-2.0/1.introduction/0-0-graph.md

 ![image](https://user-images.githubusercontent.com/42762957/91426247-d3861000-e88e-11ea-8e17-e3d7d7069bd1.png "This is not the graph talked about in this book")

 This type of diagram is often called a line chart.
-As you can see, the number of starts rises over time.
+As you can see, the number of stars rises over time.
 A line chart can show data changes over time (depending on the scale settings).
 Here we have given only examples of line charts.
 There are various graphs, such as pie charts, bar charts, etc.

 Another kind of diagram is often used in daily conversation, such as image recognition, retouched photos.
 This type of diagram is called a picture/photo/image.